Henry Standing Bear

 Henry Standing Bear (c.
 1874 – 1953) ("Matȟó Nážiŋ") was an Oglala Lakota Chief.
 A founding member of the Society of American Indians (1911–1923), he recruited and commissioned Polish-American sculptor Korczak Ziolkowski to build the Crazy Horse Memorial in the Black Hills of South Dakota.
+He was a resident of Chicago's Hull House.

 His brother was writer and actor Luther Standing Bear.